Software Analyst Salary

 Popular Skills for Software Analyst

-Software Analysts seem to wield many skills on the job.
-Lucky workers who know .NET can expect a significant pay bump, scoring salaries 24 percent above average.
-C++ and Software Test are also correlated to pay that is above average, with increases between 20 percent and 24 percent.
+Software Analysts seem to exploit a large range of skills on the job.
+Most notably, facility with .NET, C++, and Software Test are correlated to pay that is significantly above average, leading to increases of 25 percent, 22 percent, and 21 percent, respectively.
 Those listing System Testing as a skill should be prepared for drastically lower pay.
-Microsoft SQL Server and Software Knowledge also typically command lower compensation.
-Those familiar with Software Knowledge tend to be well versed in Project Management and Software Development.
-For most people, competency in Microsoft SQL Server indicates knowledge of Software Development.
+Microsoft SQL Server and Project Management also typically command lower compensation.
+It is often found that people who know Microsoft SQL Server are also skilled in Software Development.
+Most people experienced in Software Knowledge also know Project Management and Software Development.

 Pay by Experience Level for Software Analyst